est31/cargo-local-serve/README.md

 Uses the crates you have cached locally to display a clone of `crates.io`.

+## TODO

+* Implement global scoring of crates by most depended on (directly), most depended on (transitive closure), IDK what else
+* Index page using that global scoring
+* Obtain list of mirrored versions of a crate
+* Add site for when the given version is not mirrored
+* Implement  "crate/cratename/versions" page
+* Implement "browse crates" page
+* Render the markdown using pulldown-cmark
+* Source code formatting inside that rendering using syntect
+* Search feature
+* Upload feature

 ## Design principles

 The visual design has been heavily lended from the design